juhasev/sample-ninja-help/social-login-facebook.md

 ### Facebook authentication

 Facebook authentication provides a convenient way for you panelists to register and log in to the Member App.
-Getting Facebook authentication requires quite a few steps, including creating an app, verifying business, and configuring all the settings.
-If your business is already verified you can simply link it to the app.
-At the end, you will obtain the App ID and App Secret from the app settings
+Getting Facebook authentication requires several steps, including creating an app, verifying business, and configuring all the settings.
+If your business has already been verified, you can link it to the app.
+At the end, you will obtain the App ID and App Secret from the app settings.

 Before you begin, you should create **Meta Business Portfolio** if you don't have one yet.
 More info below: